Abdalaziz-Badawi/Writers/README.md

 - **Auto-Save** : automatically saves input, periodically, the time gap can be changed, from instant to every 5 minutes.
 - **Counter** : counts words, chapters, volumes, projects, characters...
 Etc.
 - **Dynamic Maps** : You can refer to Obsidian for a reference, there would be different maps, with data/pages sorted according to type, tag, or other certain specs.
-- **Character Building Station** : customizable, refer to fndom wiki templates
+- **Character Building Station** : customizable, refer to fandom wiki templates
 - **World Building station** :
 - **Plot building station** :
 - **Template Builder** :